“... To make something great out of only what is necessary.”

 But Scandinavian Minimalism’s primary focus is comfort or “Hygge”.
 Ceramics for tea and coffee, giant wool blankets, natural animal skins, they all lend warmth to a minimalist-inspired space.

 Lastly, lighting is integral.
-While windows are central to this feature, Scandinavians spent much of the winter in dark.
+While windows are central to this feature, Scandinavians spent much of the winter in the dark.
 Candles and warm, layered, artificial lighting like table lamps and task lighting bring light and warmth to Scandinavian homes and a minimally-inspired one as well.

 These elements are all the early, fundamental groundwork for minimalism as minimalism employs basic geometric shapes, harmonious colors, natural textures, open-plan spatial arrangements, clean finishes, extensive use of integrated windows and the use of negative spaces.